jwhited02/MyPortfolio/Python/BankPoll/README.md

     In addition, your final script should both print the analysis to the terminal and export a text file with the results."

-This challenge was definitely pretty difficult and took a lot of time, but I feel like I learned a ton while trying to figure it out.

-The most challenging part for me was definitely pypoll and forming the for loop to list the candidates and their votes.
-The way I did it seems to work, so hopefully thats what you were looking for.

-Thanks for your time!
--Jackson